It's a funny headline, ladies and gentlemen, from Fox News.

 I think that really bugs people like Obama.

-I think I think this notion that whatever happens in the world, the U.S. is involved, has to be involved, has national interests.
+I think this notion that whatever happens in the world, the U.S. is involved, has to be involved, has national interests, I think that bothers the heck out of them.

-I think they they have resented it.
+I think they've resented it.

-So I don't think he wants to diminish the office of the president.
+I don't think he wants to diminish the office of the president.

-He wants them to have all kinds of extra-constitutional authority.
+He wants them to have all kinds of extra constitutional authority.

 This is a guy who has czars that are unaccountable.